siteslave/mydatepicker-th/README.md

 ### locale
 A two-letter ISO 639-1 language code can be provided as shorthand for several of the options listed above.
 Currently supported languages: en, fr, ja and fi.
+If the locale is used it overrides dayLabels, monthLabels, dateFormat, todayBtnTxt, firstDayOfWeek and sunHighlight properties from the options.

 ### selDate
 Provide the initially chosen date that will display both in the text input field